openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-main-plan-approved-2024+.md

 ### Sub-projects

-Sub-projects activities will be detailed in their respective PA documents: specific RTL modifications, DVplans, verification, fix issues, 1<sup>st</sup> level review, release...
+Sub-projects activities will be detailed in their respective PA documents: specific RTL configuration, quality target and sign-off results, release...

 ### Main project